TheWilley/text-engine-ts/readme.md

               ██    ████████
 ```

-A fork of the HTML-based text adventure game engine "[text-engine](https://github.com/okaybenji/text-engine)" by okaybenji, with the aim to migrate the project to [TypeScript](https://www.typescriptlang.org/).
+A fork of the HTML-based text adventure game engine "[text-engine](https://github.com/okaybenji/text-engine)", originally created by okaybenji, with the aim to migrate the project to [TypeScript](https://www.typescriptlang.org/).

 ### Motivation and Goal
 Simply put, I prefer TypeScript over JavaScript.
 The primary vision is to migrate text-engine so that users have easy access to documentation trough [TSdoc](https://tsdoc.org/), i.e, within their IDE.